blimmer/benlimmer.com/consulting.md

 Now, I help companies of all sizes solve their hardest technology and scaling problems.

 ## Specialties

-I have experience throughout the tech stack, but I primarily specialize in:

 {% include consulting/specialties_accordian.html %}